-Shock occurs when inadequate blood flow threatens the function of multiple organs.
+Shock is the inadequate blood flow threatens the function of multiple organs.
 Shock is a potentially life-threatening condition.
 The sooner it is treated, the better the outcome.
 If you suspect someone is in shock, call for medical help right away.

 Some causes of shock include:

-Factors that may increase your chance of shock include:
+Factors that may increase your chances of shock:

 The symptoms of shock depend on the cause.